alsterg/marathon-autoscale/README.md

 # marathon-autoscale
-Dockerized container autoscaler that can be run under Marathon management to dynamically scale a service running on DC/OS.
+Dockerized container autoscaler that can dynamically scale a service running on Marathon based on CPU and/or MEM utilization.

 ## Prerequisites
-A running DCOS cluster.
+A running Mesos/Marathon cluster.

-If running on a DC/OS cluster in Permissive or Strict mode, an user or service account with the appropriate permissions to modify Marathon jobs.
-An example script for setting up a service account can be found in create-service-account.sh
+An Account on Marathon with permissions to probe for apps and scale them up or down.

 ## Building the Docker container